I2PC/xmipp/README.md

 # That's all

-If you find a bug or you miss some feature, please create a ticket and we will have a look at it.
+If you find a bug or you miss some feature, [please create an issue]([url](https://github.com/I2PC/xmipp/issues/new)) and we will have a look at it.
 For more details and information visit the [wikip page](https://github.com/I2PC/xmipp/wiki)

 If you like this project, Watch or Star it!
 We are also looking for new collaborators, so contact us if you’re interested